BrandonW24/Massive-Loop-CSharp-Car/README.md

 - When **local player** is seated → write to `syncObject`
 - When **remote player** is watching → read from `syncObject`

-This ensures identical behavior across clients in a MassiveLoop multiplayer world.
+This ensures identical behavior across clients in a Massive Loop multiplayer world.

 ---